Integrating Wapack Labs CTAC with ThreatQPOSTED BY MIKE CLARK

 A sinkhole is a DNS server with known malicious domains registered, so when infected systems reach out to it their information can be recorded.
 Our integration will periodically check CTAC’s data for any hits on CIDR Blocks we are monitoring.
 Once the CTAC Sinkhole integration is installed, we just have to enter our credentials and the CIDR Blocks we are interested in.
 This can be a comma separated list in cases when you need to watch for multiple subnets.
 The integration, once added to Cron, will reach out and check for any new information involving the specified CIDR Blocks.

-Once run, any data that matches the given CIDR Blocks will create an Event in ThreatQ.
+Once run, any data that matches the given CIDR Blocks will create an Event in the ThreatQ threat intelligence platform.
 The Indicator data derived from CTAC is also automatically related to the new TQ Event to allow for easy pivoting.
 As we can see below, we captured the IP addresses involved, URLs used, and User Agents strings.

 If we drill down to one of the URLs, we can get other valuable information such as the Malware Family involved.
 This can give your Incident Response team a nice head start in what to look for if there is a match from your network in the CTAC data.